Apo45ty/Resume/README.md

 # Extracurricular Activities
 ***
-* On April 2013 I was part of the winning team of “Reto Colegial 9”.
-It was a university competetion, we won an all expense paid trip to Luisiana to the Henaac Conference!
+* I was part of the winning team of “Reto Collegial”.
+This earned me the right to participate in HENAAC college bowl on October 3rd - 5th LA.
+The competition consisted of 4 other teams with varying number of participants pined against each other, these teams must quickly come up with sketches and ideas for products, marketing campaigns or product solutions (See HENAAC).
+*
 * Project Euler : A web application desing to test your mathematical reasoning and programing abilities.
 * Khan Academy: Username - Apo45ty
 * Standford's Coursera: Great way to learn stuff!